fredylaro99/fredylaro99/README.md

 - 👋 Hi, I’m @Fred Laroche
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Cybersecurity
-- 💞️ I’m looking to collaborate on Programming ans cybersecurity project
+- 💞️ I’m looking to collaborate on Programming ans cyber security project
 - 📫 How to reach me by email : fredylaro99@gmail,com
 - 😄 Pronouns: He his
 - ⚡ Fun fact: Life is good Just find you groove and enjoy the ride